 Do RV Rentals Charge for Mileage?

-Some travel trailers are similarly restricted to a specific area and are equipped with GPS (If you are thinking of cheating the system)
+Some travel trailers are similarly restricted to a specific area and are equipped with GPS (if you are thinking of cheating the system).

 How Much Is a Down Payment To Rent an RV?

-Some rental companies will request a deposit upon making your reservation which will likely range from 25% to 100% of the total rental cost.
+Some RV rental companies will request a deposit upon making your reservation which will likely range from 25% to 100% of the total rental cost.
 You will need to put down at least one deposit when renting an RV.

 Your credit card may need to have the available credit for the entire purchase price.